-Entrepreneur Resorts will spin off from the Group by end of September 2023 and the financials are adjusted for in the pro forma calculation.
+Entrepreneur Resorts was spun-off from the Group as of October 2, 2023 and the financials are adjusted for in the pro forma calculation.

 Our Genius Café Model: Our Genius Café model is based on our Genius Café in Sanur.
 This is a 141-seat beach-front venue on Sanur Beach, Bali, with the land leased on an annual renewable basis with Mercure Hotel.
 The café offers healthy food, drinks, networking events, education courses and co-working for Bali's entrepreneur community.
 It has developed a reputation as one of the top destinations for entrepreneurs in Bali and is currently ranked No.3 out of 431 restaurants in Sanur.